AdityaVerma25/AdityaVerma-Portfolio/README.md

 # Aditya Verma Portfolio

-This is the personal portfolio website of Aditya Verma, showcasing projects, skills, and contact information.
-The site is built with a responsive and visually appealing design, highlighting both frontend and backend development skills.
+This is the personal portfolio website, showcasing projects, skills, and contact information.
+The site is built with a responsive and visually appealing design, highlighting frontend.

 ## Demo
 You can view a live demo of the portfolio [here](https://yourportfolio.link).